 This book is ONLY for children whose parents have given their health.

 You can scroll down to download the book and accompanying educational resources.
-Some of these have been released early on this page.
-To access all of these resources, please register to evaluate our suites of resources.
+Some of these resources can be found below.
+To access all of these resources, please visit the Children’s Resource Modules.

 About the book

 Sam’s story is for families where a parent has returned with physical and mental health issues.
 The story is not for use with other families.